Saint Mary Goreti Secondary School

 Saint Mary Goreti Secondary School is a Catholic secondary school, located near Moshi town, in the Kilimanjaro Region of Tanzania.

-Female gender form about 97% of the students while the remaining are male population.
+Females make up about 97% of the students, while the remaining are the male population.
 The school is a property of the Catholic Church as are many institutions in the country and run by religious sisters.
 Its core goal is to create a better future for women in African society.

 Academics

 The school offers both O-level and A-level education.